lscientific/PRStuning/README.md

 	File ```./simdata/output/log.txt``` is the log file

 ### Pruning
-- No reference data should be provided
+When ```--pruning``` is not used, the SNPs are treated as independent.
+Thus use EM algorithm to estimate.
+No reference data should be provided
 ```
 python PRStuning.py --ssf ./simdata/ssf.txt --weight ./simdata/weight_pt.txt --pheno ./simdata/pheno.txt --geno ./simdata/geno --n1 5000 --n0 5000 --dir ./simdata/output_pt/ --pruning
 ```